List of The Story of Tracy Beaker characters: Roxy Wellard

 Roxy is the youngest of her siblings but often takes control.
 Roxy is described as a stereotypical goth.
 She is always seen wearing black and white, a high ponytail fastened with either a bronze, pink or black feathery flower band and sometimes earrings.
 However, her face looks innocent but her "bad girl" look makes her intimidating.
 Her age is unknown but is about 8 or 9 as she looks older than she actually is.

 She makes her final appearance in 'The Wedding'.

+Wolfie

-WolfieShawn "Wolfie", portrayed by Felix Drake, made his first appearance on 15 March 2005 in series 4 of The Story of Tracy Beaker during the episode 'Independence Day'.
+Shawn "Wolfie", portrayed by Felix Drake, made his first appearance on 15 March 2005 in series 4 of The Story of Tracy Beaker during the episode 'Independence Day'.
 He departed on 9 December 2005 in series 5 during the episode 'The Wedding'.

 He does not like sleeping in a bed, and suffers from claustrophobia, as he hates being locked in.
 He makes friends with Lol shortly after his arrival, which annoys Lol's brother, Bouncer.

+Rebecca Chalmers

-Rebecca ChalmersRebecca Chalmers, portrayed by Georgina Hagen, made her first appearance on 28 November 2005 in series 5 of The Story of Tracy Beaker during the episode 'Caring and Sharing'.
+Rebecca Chalmers, portrayed by Georgina Hagen, made her first appearance on 28 November 2005 in series 5 of The Story of Tracy Beaker during the episode 'Caring and Sharing'.
 She departed on 9 December 2005 in series 5 during the episode 'The Wedding'.

 Rebecca doesn't get on with many people, primarily Justine.
 She is quite a troublemaker, and likes to stir things up.